-- [1] The Respondent failed to provide a record of work on completion of restricted building work.
-A starting point for a fine is \$1,500 and the Respondent is ordered to pay costs of \$700.
-The disciplinary finding will be recorded on the public Register for a period of three years. - [2] Since the complaint and this decision being made, the Respondent provided his Record of Work on 3 December 2024, which was subsequently submitted to the Council.
+- [1] The Respondent failed to provide a Record of Work on completion of restricted building work.
+A starting point for a fine is \$1,500, and the Respondent is ordered to pay costs of \$700.
+The disciplinary finding will be recorded on the public Register for a period of three years. - [2] The Respondent has provided his Record of Work to the Investigator on 13 December 2024.
 In recognition of this, the Board will reduce the fine to \$1,000.
+The Board directs the Board Officer to send the Record of Work that is on the Board's file to the Complainant and the Territorial Authority.